radiant-rstats/docker/radiant/README.md

 ## Building the container

-Use the terminal to change the working directory to the location where you cloned the repo.
+Use the terminal to change the working directory to the location where you cloned the repo and change the working directory to `radiant`.
 Then build the docker image using:

 ```sh
 docker build -t $USER/radiant .